-2 Units: 36 hours of lecture, 36 hours of laboratory, per term, SC, DG, CSU, UC
+2.5 Units: 36 hours of lecture, 18 hours of laboratory, 18 hours of laboratory by arrangement, per term, SC, DG, CSU, UC

-This course offers the study and performance of keyboard ensemble literature, and provides an opportunity for the intermediate/ advanced piano students to grow musically through experiencing ensemble performance.
+This course offers the study and performance of keyboard ensemble literature, and provides an opportunity for the intermediate/advanced piano students to grow musically through experiencing ensemble performance.
 May be repeated three times.